withastro/astro/packages/integrations/turbolinks/README.md

 This **[Astro integration][astro-integration]** brings [Turbo](https://github.com/hotwired/turbo) to your Astro project.

+Turbolinks is a plug-and-play solution to bring single page app (SPA) routing to your site.
+This brings performant navigation without the added complexity of a client-side JavaScript framework.

 ## Installation

 There are two ways to add integrations to your project.
 Let's try the most convenient option first!